rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Computing the bpv-set of weak Condorcet winners ...............................................

-The epistemic fusion operators may be used, for instance, for computing the bpv-set of the weak Condorcet winners of an outranking digraph as shown in :numref:`CondorcetWinners1` below.
+As shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of weak Condorcet winners of an outranking digraph.
+The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see Line 6).

 .. code-block:: pycon
    :caption: Computing the bpv-set of the Condorcet winner(s)
    :name: CondorcetWinners1
    :linenos:
-   :emphasize-lines: 6,9-17
+   :emphasize-lines: 6,9,10,17

    >>> from outrankingDigraphs import *
    >>> t = RandomCBPerformanceTableau(weightDistribution="equiobjectives",